didiersmith/steve/chapters/the-fall.md

 "You need to make them smarter," he insisted.
 "We need AIs that can fly warships, not...what are they doing?"

-Steve looked at where Murdoch was pointing.
+Steve blushed.
 "Those two?
 They're...ah...communicating their genetic material."

+Murdoch looked closer at the screen.
+"I don't think that's going to work."

+Steve looked at where Murdoch was pointing.
+Oh, boy.
+"No...they do that sometimes.
+Not sure why."

 Murdoch gave Steve a look and walked out of his office.
 "Smarter!" he called as he receded down the hallway.